 - magnesium ascorbyl phosphate (e.g. from The Ordinary)

 - ascorbyl tetraisopalmitate (also known as tetraisopalmitoyl ascorbic acid or ATIP, e.g. again from The Ordinary, who seem to have every variation of vitamin C, and from Moogoo)

-- tetrahexyldecyl ascorbate (THDA, e.g. from Sunday Riley, Medik8)
+- tetrahexyldecyl ascorbate (THDA, which seems to be the same as ATIP but with a different name for some reason e.g. from Sunday Riley, Medik8)

 Related post: Oil-Based Vitamin C Serums

 Wash your hands after applying vitamin C serums

 Fake tan ingredients stain dead skin cells, and your hands tend to have a thicker stratum corneum.
 This means that sometimes your hands will turn brown even if your face doesn’t noticeably stain!
 To avoid stained hands, just wash them with soap immediately after applying the vitamin C serum.